nnMIL: A generalizable multiple instance learning framework for computational pathology

 \heading{Pan-cancer prognosis prediction}

 Accurate prediction of survival outcomes from routine whole-slide pathology images can enable personalized treatment.
 To evaluate the prognostic capability of nnMIL, we curated a pan-cancer cohort of 6,602 patients from The Cancer Genome Atlas (TCGA), comprising 7,927 diagnostic hematoxylin and eosin (H\&E) whole-slide images with corresponding follow-up data\cite{weinstein2013cancer}.
-Following previous works\cite{xiang2025vision}, we trained and evaluated nnMIL on each cancer type using five-fold cross-validation, with disease-specific survival as the clinical endpoint.
+Following previous work\cite{xiang2025vision}, we trained and evaluated nnMIL on each cancer type using five-fold cross-validation, with disease-specific survival as the clinical endpoint.

-Across all 16 cancer types, nnMIL consistently outperformed existing multiple instance learning approaches (\textbf{\cref{fig:figure4} (a)}, \textbf{Extended Data \cref{fig:rank_all} (c)}, and \textbf{Extended Data \cref{tab:prognosis_gigapath,tab:prognosis_h0,tab:prognosis_uni,tab:prognosis_virchow2}}).
-When trained with Virchow2 as the feature extractor, nnMIL achieved the highest mean C-Index of 0.670, significantly outperforming the second-best model with DSMIL\cite{li2021dual} with C-Index of 0.625. nnMIL maintained stable prognostic performance across all pathology foundation models with mean C-Index of 0.655, 0.650, and 0.641 for UNI, H0, and GigaPath, respectively.
-In comparison, the classical ABMIL method showed consistently lower performance, with mean C-Index of 0.604, 0.610, 0.587, and 0.614 on UNI, H0, GigaPath, and Virchow2, respectively.
-Overall, nnMIL improved the mean C-Index by 4.4–8.4\% compared with the second-best MIL method under each foundation model, demonstrating superior survival prediction in pan-cancer settings.
+Across all 16 cancer types, nnMIL consistently outperformed existing multiple instance learning approaches (\textbf{\cref{fig:figure4} (a)}, \textbf{\hyperref[edfig:1]{Extended Data Fig. 1} (c)}, and \textbf{\hyperref[tab:prognosis_gigapath]{Supplementary Tables 9--12}}).
+When trained with Virchow2 as the feature extractor, nnMIL achieved the highest mean C-Index of 0.670, significantly outperforming the second-best method, DSMIL\cite{li2021dual}, which achieved a mean C-Index of 0.626 ($P$~<~0.001). nnMIL maintained stable prognostic performance across all pathology foundation models with a mean C-Index of 0.656, 0.651, and 0.641 for UNI, H0, and GigaPath, respectively.
+In comparison, the classical ABMIL method showed consistently lower performance, with mean C-Index values of 0.604, 0.611, 0.586, and 0.615 on UNI, H0, GigaPath, and Virchow2, respectively.
+Overall, nnMIL improved the mean C-Index by 4.2--7.0\% compared with the second-best MIL method under each foundation model, demonstrating superior survival prediction in pan-cancer settings.